Michaeljgaunt/bpdts-test-app-mg/README.md

 # Installation & Configuration
 Install

+Download the latest release .zip from this Github page and unpack to a directory.
+Open a command prompt and change to the unpacked directory, then run

 `npm install`

 If necessary, change the listening port in ./config/default.js (set to port 3000 by default).